Norsedream

 Now, I share this knowledge to help others explore

-Norse mythology, ancient runes, and the spiritual path
+Norse mythology, Norse paganism, ancient runes, and

-of the
+the spiritual path of the

 Norse faith. ⚡✨